FAQs

 The Inquiry was established in response to recommendation 2 of Baroness Louise Casey’s National Audit on Group‑based Child Sexual Exploitation and Abuse, published in June 2025.

 The final Terms of Reference, agreed with the Home Secretary, set out what the Inquiry will examine.
-These were published in March 2026 (link to TORs).
+These were published in March 2026.

 How long will the Inquiry take?